Brian-Soh/Tetris/README.md

 ## How to Play
 - Download the project as a zip file
 - Extract all the files
+- Download Raylib Development Library
-- Open the project through clicking the 'main' file
+- Open the project by clicking the 'main.code-workspace' file